 Before you can obtain a certificate of title bond, you must get your vehicle appraised by a licensed Vermont dealer or an appraiser licensed with the Vermont Department of Finance & Management.
 The appraisal amount will determine the bond amount required for your vehicle.

-In the “Important Links” section, there is a dealer appraisal form that shows the information required for a full appraisal.
+In the “Additional Resources” section, there is a dealer appraisal form that shows the information required for a full appraisal.

 Ready to get started?